History of GableStage

 GableStage is proud to be a member of the thriving South Florida theatre and business community.
 We are members of Theatre Communications Group, Theatre League of South Florida, Americans for the Arts, Coconut Grove Chamber of Commerce, Coral Gables Chamber of Commerce, and the Miami-Dade Gay & Lesbian Chamber Commerce.

-The mission of GableStage is to provide the South Florida community with classical, contemporary, and new theatrical productions of artistic excellence, that challenge multicultural audiences with innovative productions that confront today’s issues and ideas.
+The mission of GableStage is to provide South Florida audiences with theatrical works of artistic excellence that confront today’s issues and ideas.

 For questions or further information e-mail us at email@example.com.